September Beekeeping UK – Feeding, Varroa and Winter Prep

 Good hygiene and tidy apiaries help to reduce disease pressure, minimise trip hazards in winter mud and make it easier to work around hives when conditions are less comfortable.

 Beekeeping records are one of your most important tools.
+September is especially important for keeping post-treatment checks and medicine records in order.
 After each visit, note:

 - Colony strength and temperament.